hirememorey/resilience-basketball/README.md

 **Goal:** Identify players who consistently perform better than expected in the playoffs, and explain *why* using mechanistic insights.

-**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3 Ready)**
+**Current Status & Key Insight (V5.0 - Usage-Aware Model Complete, Phase 3 Implementation Complete)**

 The project has successfully developed a complete "Stylistic Stress Test" system to predict and explain playoff resilience with **usage-aware conditional predictions**.
-Phase 2 validation identified three critical fixes needed for Phase 3.
+Phase 3 fixes have been implemented and are ready for validation testing.

 - **`V5.0 Predictive Model`**: An XGBoost Classifier that achieves **62.22% accuracy** (improved from 59.4%) in predicting a player's Playoff Archetype (King, Bulldozer, Sniper, Victim) based on five Regular Season "Stress Vectors" **plus usage-aware features**:
     1.  **Creation Vector**: Measures efficiency drop-off when forced to create own shot.